Lacrymology/states/salt/master/doc/git.rst

 Usage
 -----

-Once the salt-master (and git-server) had been installed, the Git repositories is available.
+Once the salt-master (and :doc:`/git/server/doc/index`) had been installed, the Git repositories is available.

 After authoring the pillar data in local sandbox, it can be pushed on the master::